 First of all do your research.
 Find out the going rate for the type of bike you want.
-Check out the on-line classifieds and used bike dealers such as:
+Check out the on-line classifieds and used bike dealers s

 When you first see the bike do you see a machine that looks like it’s been cared for or do you see a wreck?
 If it’s the first one then go on to the next stage but if not then it’s probably best to RUN away.

 First look for clues that the bike has been involved in an accident e.g. scrapes on the exhaust or the ends of the handlebars or foot pedals.
 If you do see scrapes, ask about them.
 If you feel uneasy about the answer then don’t buy it.

 Ask the seller to start the bike for you.
 (If he doesn’t know how, be VERY suspicious).
 When the engine is ticking over listen for 2 particular sounds:

 - A low frequency knocking sound coming from the bottom part of the engine (the sump).
 If you hear it, it means the big end has gone and you’ll need a complete engine rebuild.
 Don’t buy it.

 - A high frequency tapping sound from the top part of the engine (the cylinder head).
 This could mean the tappets are worn and need to be replaced or they could just need adjusting.
 If they need replacing it’s expensive.